 Head lice are thought to have separated from body lice, a similar yet distinct species, a little more than 100,000 years ago.

 The discovery of genetic differences between head and body lice supports theories that this time period is when people began wearing clothing.
-While head lice remained on the scalp, body lice mutated into a parasite with claws that can grab on to the smoother fibers of clothing rather than needle-thin hair shafts.
+While head lice remained on the scalp, mutated into a parasite with claws that can grab on to the smoother fibers of clothing rather than needle-thin hair shafts.